oyeshrivastav/furniture_website/README.md

 A modern and responsive e-commerce platform for furniture, built with Next.js.
 This project allows users to browse, search, and purchase furniture items seamlessly.
 It includes product listings, a shopping cart, and a checkout system, providing a smooth user experience.

 Features
 .
-Dynamic Product Pages: Each product has a dedicated page with detailed information and images.
+Dynamic Product Pages: Each product has a dedicated page with detailed information and images .
-.
 Responsive Design: Optimized for desktop, tablet, and mobile devices using responsive layout techniques.
 .
 Shopping Cart: Users can add, remove, and update items in their cart, with a dynamic total price calculation.
 .
 Fast Loading: Built with Next.js for server-side rendering and static site generation, ensuring fast load times.